KhronosGroup/Vulkan-Profiles/library/TUTORIAL.md

 ```

 Where:
-* `capabilities` must be one of the capabilities handles returned from a call to `vpCreateCapabilities`.
+* `functions` must be one of the functions handles returned from a call to `vpCreateFunctions`.
 * `pLayerName` is either `NULL` or a pointer to a null-terminated UTF-8 string naming the layer to retrieve extensions from (analogous to the corresponding parameter of `vkEnumerateInstanceExtensionProperties`).
 * `pProfile` is a pointer to the `VpProfileProperties` structure specifying the profile to check support for.
 * `pSupported` is a pointer to a `VkBool32`, which is set to `VK_TRUE` to indicate support, and `VK_FALSE` otherwise.